jayinai/nail-machine-learning/concepts.md

 We want our model to strike a good balance between bias and variance because if we reduce model complexity, the bias error might increase and if we increase its complexity, the variance error might go up.
 An optimal balance leads to a model that neither overfits nor underfits.

+### <ins> Bayes Error Rate?

+In statistics, the optimal error rate is also called ​Bayes error rate​, or Bayes rate.
+For tasks that humans are reasonably good at, such as recognizing pictures or transcribing audio clips, we can use human performance as an estimate of the Bayes error rate.
+This can be used a benchmark towards which we optimize our ML models.

+And previously we talked about bias and variance tradeoff.
+Given the idea of Bayes error rate, we can further divide bias into **unavoidable bias** and **avoidable bias​**, where unavoidable bias is the Bayes error rate, and avoidable bias is the gap between Bayes error and training error.
+The different between training error and test error can been seen as variance.

+### <ins> How to Address Bias and Variance?

+- High avoidable bias: increase the model complexity and size, reduce regularization
+- High variance: decrease model size, add more data, add regularization (L2, dropout, etc.), add early stopping, reduce features

+One unintuitive thing about adding more data: as we add more training data, training error can only get worse.
+And again there often is this tension between bias and variance where you might reduce one at the cost of increasing the other.
+So use the techniques with caution.

+### <ins> Plotting Error/Learning Curves

+It's often helpful to plot the training error and test error on the same graph and analyze the error.
+Common Y axis value is the error, and common X axis can be training data size, time, etc.

+When we plot the error against the time/epoch, if loss curve decreases doesn't flatten out, it's a sign is a sign that the model hasn't trained sufficiently.

 ### <ins> Data Splitting: Training, Validation, Test Sets?

 First of all, ***the purpose of each set***: